sroberts/sroberts.github.io/_posts/2015-01-06-2015-professional-goals.md

 - [Practical Malware Analysis](Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software) by Michael Sikorski & Andrew Honig
 - [The Web Application Hacker's Handbook: Discovering and Exploiting Security Flaws](https://www.goodreads.com/book/show/1914619.The_Web_Application_Hacker_s_Handbook) by Dafydd Stuttard

+I'd love to keep up with having a discussion partner to work through each book with so feel free to reach out if any of these books seem interesting.

 ## Goal 2: Blog at least once a week

-> _"Either write something worth reading or do something worth writing."_" - Benjamin Franklin
+> _"Either write something worth reading or do something worth writing."_ - Benjamin Franklin

-I've had this blog going for a little bit more than a year and honestly I'm a bit ashamed of how little it on it at this point.
+I've had this blog going for a little bit more than a year and honestly I'm a bit ashamed of how little is on it at this point.
 I think I can do better.
-Writing forces me to structure my thoughts and gives me a chance to explore ideas that require more than 140 characters.
+Writing forces me to structure my thoughts and gives me a chance to explore ideas that require more than [140 characters](https://twitter.com/sroberts).

 ## Goal 3: Learn a System Programming Language

-I like to think I'm a decently passable [Python](https://www.python.org) programmer and working at GitHub has taught me a bit of [Ruby](https://www.ruby-lang.org/en/)/[Rails](http://rubyonrails.org).
-Between [Jekyll](http://jekyllrb.com) projects & the Ruby/Python web frameworks I've picked up a decent amount of [HTML](http://www.w3.org/html/), [CSS](http://www.w3.org/Style/CSS/), and JavaScript.
-That said I haven't really spent time working on traditional system programming language since [C++](http://isocpp.org) in college.
+I write [Python](https://www.python.org) multiple times a week.
+Working at GitHub I see [Ruby](https://www.ruby-lang.org/en/)/[Rails](http://rubyonrails.org) often.
+Between web frameworks and [Jekyll](http://jekyllrb.com) I write HTML/CSS/JS quite often.
+That said I haven't really spent time working on traditional system programming language since [C++](http://isocpp.org) in college (and that wasn't really a great experience).

 While Python is a great Swiss Army Knife of a language there are times you need something more.
 Google's [Go](https://golang.org) certainly has gotten a lot of attention and apparently for good reason.
-It's performant, portable, and with a clean (dare I say Pythonic) syntax.
+It's highly performant, portable, and has a clean (dare I say Pythonic) syntax.
 It looks like a great language.
 I've also heard some great things about [Rust](http://www.rust-lang.org) as well.
 Taking the time to learn and develop a project in a system language would round out a gap I have.

 ## Personal Goals
-I'm not really big on making this blog a LiveJournal but while I'm at it I may as well mention a couple personal goals as well:
+I'm not really keen on making this blog a LiveJournal but while I'm at it I may as well mention a couple personal goals as well:

 - Read 12 cooking books this year.
 Currently I'm reading [Twelve Recipes](https://www.goodreads.com/book/show/20721957-twelve-recipes) by Cal Peternell.
 Cooking more goes along with this of course.
-- Complete the [C25K (Couch to 5k) program](http://www.coolrunning.com/engine/2/2_3/181.shtml) and start biking.
+- Complete the [C25K (Couch to 5k) program](http://www.coolrunning.com/engine/2/2_3/181.shtml) and run regularly.
+- I've been talking for awhile about getting a dog (my wife has had one since before we got married).
+I've never had a dog that was primarily mine and I think it would be a great experience and challenge to raise and train a dog myself.

 It should be a great year.